jacoblapworth/akahu-sdk-swift/src/react/button.md

 ## Examples

-Whatever you put between the start and end tags of the button will appear as the content of the button.
+Whatever you put between the start and end tags of `XUIButton` will appear as the contents.

-You can give it a click handler to perform actions when the button is triggered, either by clicking on it, or by pressing `space` or `enter` when it has focus.
+You can give `XUIButton` a click handler to perform actions when the button is triggered, either by clicking on it, or by pressing `space` or `enter` when it has focus.

 ```
 	function handleClick() { alert('You clicked the button!'); }